The Connection Between Stress and Heartburn

-More recent scientific studies have continued to explore the link between stress and heartburn.
-They have found that people with acid reflux are almost twice as likely to say they deal with a lot of stress3.
+More recent research has continued to explore the link between stress and heartburn.
+One scientific study found that people with acid reflux are almost twice as likely to say they deal with a lot of stress3.
 Other research has found that high stress levels are also found in people with other gastrointestinal (GI) symptoms like bloating, feelings of fullness, constipation, and diarrhea4,5.

-- Slow down digestion, causing food to sit in the stomach longer and leading to a higher chance that stomach juices flow into the esophagus.
+- Slow down digestion, causing food to sit in the stomach longer and leading to a higher chance that stomach juices flow into the esophagus1.

 Stress may make people more aware of their heartburn pain7,8, and for some, stress can make some more likely to engage in behaviors that may trigger heartburn, such as eating fattier foods or smoking cigarettes9.
 It doesn’t help that there seems to be more reasons to feel stressed these days.
-One study found that more people have been experiencing symptoms, including heartburn, since the COVID-19 pandemic7.
+One study found that more people have been experiencing gastrointestinal symptoms, including heartburn, since the COVID-19 pandemic10.

 Everyone feels stressed from time to time — it’s a normal part of life.
 Learning how to better manage life’s stressors can help you achieve better health.

-Several activities and habits can help you manage stress that may worsen or trigger heartburn and acid reflux from stress.
-Try adjusting your daily routine to include things like8,9:
+Several activities and habits can help you manage stress that may worsen or trigger heartburn and acid reflux.
+Try adjusting your daily routine to include things like11,12:

 - Meditation: Mindfulness practices, breathing exercises, and guided relaxation activities are proven stress relievers.
 Many meditation-related books, websites, videos, and smartphone apps are available.